Punktum-dk/epp-service-specification/README.md

 * 1.7 2015-05-12
   * This revision of the specification is describing EPP service release 1.3.X
   * This release also updates the [XSD][XSD Files] specification to revision 1.4, introducing the extension pnumber for transport of production unit numbers for validation of danish companies as part of the create contact command

+* 1.8 2015-07-23
+  * Minor corrections
+  * More information on extensions for possible registration of the DK Hostmaster extensions with IANA in relation to [RFC:7451][RFC:7451]

 # The .dk Registry in Brief